mariohernandez/mariohernandezio/src/blog/drupal-and-storybook.md

 ## Enter Storybook

-After looking a various options for a design system, [Storybook](https://storybook.js.org/){target=_blank rel=noopener} seemed to be the right choice for us for a couple of reasons: one, it has been around for about 10 years and during this time it has matured significantly, and two, it has become a very popular option in the Drupal ecosystem.
+After looking a various options for a design system, [Storybook](https://storybook.js.org/){target="_blank" rel="noopener noreferrer"} seemed to be the right choice for us for a couple of reasons: one, it has been around for about 10 years and during this time it has matured significantly, and two, it has become a very popular option in the Drupal ecosystem.
 In some ways, Storybook follows the same model as Drupal, it has a pretty active community and a very healthy ecosystem of plugins to extend its core functionality.

 Storybook looks very promising as a design system for Drupal projects and with the recent release of [Single Directory Components or SDC](https://www.drupal.org/project/sdc), and the new [Storybook module](https://www.drupal.org/project/storybook), we think things can only get better for Drupal front-end development.
 Unfortunately for us, technical limitations in combination with our specific requirements, prevented us from using SDC or the Storybook module.
 Instead, we built our environment from scratch with a stand-alone integration of Storybook 8.

 {% raw %}

 <span class="callout callout--warning">
-<strong>INFO</strong>: At the time of our implementation, TwigJS did not have the capability to resolve <a href="https://www.drupal.org/project/sdc" target="_blank" rel="noopener">SDC's</a> namespace.
+<strong>INFO</strong>: At the time of our implementation, TwigJS did not have the capability to resolve <a href="https://www.drupal.org/project/sdc" target="_blank" rel="noopener noreferrer">SDC's</a> namespace.
 It appears this has been addressed and using SDC should now be possible with this custom setup.
 I haven't personally tried it and therefore I can't confirm.
 </span>

 {% endraw%}

 ## Our process and requirements

 In choosing Storybook, we went through a rigorous research and testing process to ensure it will not only solve our immediate problems with our current environment, but it will be around as a long term solution.
-As part of this process, we also tested several available options like [Emulsify](https://www.emulsify.info/){target=_blank rel=noopener} and [Gesso](https://github.com/forumone/gesso){target=_blank rel=noopener} which would be great options for anyone looking for a ready-to-go system out of the box.
+As part of this process, we also tested several available options like [Emulsify](https://www.emulsify.info/){target="_blank" rel="noopener noreferrer"} and [Gesso](https://github.com/forumone/gesso){target="_blank" rel="noopener noreferrer"} which would be great options for anyone looking for a ready-to-go system out of the box.
 Some of our requirements included:

 ### 1. No components refactoring